MrC8/friendly-template/README.md

 ### Code your site in local with sass and automatic deploy files on server

 Base on http://underscores.me/, it include gulp and sass.
-It also include a light Bootstrap 3.0 (mainly for the grid style),  FontAwesome 4.6.3 and a slide from left responsive menu.
+It also include Bootstrap 3.0, FontAwesome 4.6.3 and a slide from left responsive menu.

 With this template you can code your style with sass in the local folder "src".
 A task create two local css files, one style.css which is a classic css file and a style.min.css file that is deploy on the server by vinyl-ftp.
 Only style.min.css is used by the theme.